Airmodus/A11_Scan/README.txt

 // First row: Diameters for bin limits in nm (first value M(1,1) is always zero)
 // Column n.
 1: date (Matlab datenum format)
 // Column n.
 2: Total number concentration above the upper limit of size distribution (M(1,2))
 // Column n.
-3->: Particle number concentration in size bins in #/cc (NOTE:
+3->: Particle number concentration in size bins in dN/dDp or in dN/dlogDp depending on the selection of the user
-// not in dN/dlogDp)

 // Notation for the Dilution Factor = (Q_sample + Q_dilution) / Q_sample
 // Q_sample is the volumetric sample flow rate going to the PSM (2.5 lpm)